Buster Crabbe: Personal life

 In 1933, he married Adah Virginia Held (1912–2004) and gave himself a year to make it as an actor.
-If he didn't find employment as an actor in that period, he planned to start law school at the University of Southern California.
+If he did not find employment as an actor in that period, he planned to start law school at the University of Southern California.

 Crabbe and his wife had two daughters, Caren Lynn ("Sande") and Susan, and a son, Cullen.
 In 1957, Sande died of anorexia nervosa aged 20.

 He is the maternal grandfather of the college football coach Nick Holt.

 Death

 In 1983, at age 75, Crabbe died of a heart attack at his home in Scottsdale, Arizona.
 He is interred at Green Acres Memorial Park in Scottsdale.